cloudnash/DPDzero-DevOpsAssignment/README.md

 OUTPUT:

-The Docker-compose was build the whoel setup and we were abel to see the following output
+The Docker-compose was build the whole setup and I was able to see the following output

 http://3.80.211.14:8080/service1/ping   -    Pretty-print